musicmrman99/limar/README.md

 # LIMAR
 # Global overrides (may be required, depending on your setup):
-# - If \`limar init\` said you needed to add this (ie. if you're using a shell for which LIMAR can't automatically set the location), then set this.
+# - If \`limar /init\` said you needed to add this (ie. if you're using a shell for which LIMAR can't automatically set the location), then set this.
 #export LIMAR__REPO="$LIMAR__REPO"
 # - If you need something different, then set these as needed.
 #export LIMAR__PYTHON='$LIMAR__PYTHON'